5

 When not to ice bath

-With this in mind, we recommend performing cold exposure on rest days, particularly in the morning, so you gain all the benefits of increased energy and focus.
-Stack with a Zone 1 active recovery session to get the best of both recovery protocols [16].
+We recommend taking ice baths on rest days, particularly in the morning, so you gain all the benefits of increased energy and focus.
+Stack with a Zone 1 active recovery session to get the best of both recovery protocols [10].

 Cable also recommends speaking to your doctor if you have a heart condition or the like.